thexhs/pansym_foil_parser/ou_parser/Readme.md

-Some helpfull function for work with PANSYM output file (*.ou)
+Some helpfull function for work with PANSYM input and output file (*.in/*.ou)

 Get_Cp.ipynb
+This function designed to extract pressure distribution from PANSYM ou files to Excel sheet

 |Function|Description|
 |---:|:---|